semgrep/semgrep-docs/docs/semgrep-cloud-platform/asana.md

 # Creating Asana tickets

-:::tip Try our Asana integration (beta)
+:::tip Try the Asana integration (beta)
-* Existing customers can try our Asana integration for free.
+Existing customers can try the Asana integration for free.
 To enable this feature:
 1. Fill out the following form: [Request access to the Semgrep Asana integration private beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
 2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Asana integration out.
 :::

 The Semgrep Asana integration allows you to create Asana tickets based on your Semgrep Code or Supply Chain findings.